rirenner/aci-ansible/docs/aci_subject_filter_binding_module.rst

 Synopsis
 --------

-* Manage EPG to Physical and Virtual Domains on Cisco ACI fabrics.
+* Manage Contract Subject to Filter Bindings on Cisco ACI fabrics.

 Requirements (on host that executes module)